 What is CRM Analytics?
-A Beginner’s Guide for Financial Firms
+Definition, Types, Examples & Key Metrics for Financial Firms

 CRM analytics is the key to unlocking deeper customer insights, enabling businesses to understand what clients truly want and how they behave.
 Rather than just managing contact details, It helps track behavioural patterns, preferences, and interactions in a structured, data-driven way.
 It empowers organizations to turn raw data into actionable strategies—enhancing decision-making, personalization, and overall performance.